looh16/catalog-app/README.md

 # Catalog App.

-This is a command line application, alow the user add and list data.
-All added data is stored in the JSON files.
+This is a command line application, which allows the user to add and list data.
+All added data is stored in JSON files.

 ## Built With: